isaacyakl/brandojs/src/readme/installation-usage.md

 	transition: "500ms ease-in", // a CSS transition property for changing between backgrounds };

-let bgRotator = bRando.create(options); // create background rotator with the options set above
+let bgRotator = bRando.create(options); // create background changer with the options set above

 // call next() if you want the page to load with one of the backgrounds immediately bgRotator.next(); // remove this line if you want a smooth first transition